World Champs

 Global reach

-Since then the event has been held two more times in London, and once each in New York, Washington DC, Melbourne, Las Vegas, Kuala Lumpur, Mumbai, Johor Bahru (Malaysia) and Warsaw (Poland).
+Since then the event has been held three more times in London, and once each in New York, Washington DC, Melbourne, Las Vegas, Kuala Lumpur, Mumbai, Johor Bahru (Malaysia) and Warsaw (Poland).
 For the first six events, Hasbro (the brand owner in North America) and Mattel (brand owner in the rest of the world) alternated sponsorship, before Hasbro withdrew to focus more on TWL-only events.

-The latest WSC — Warsaw in 2011 — had 106 players from 39 countries, including a great many for whom English is not a first language.
-The prize pool was up to with $50,000, with $US20,000 for the winner.
+Warsaw, in 2011, had 106 players from 39 countries, including a great many for whom English is not a first language.
+The prize pool was up to with $50,000, $US20,000 for the winner.

 On the podium